tio/tio/README.md

 ## 4. Installation

 ### 4.1 Installation using package manager

 Packages for various GNU/Linux distributions are available.
 Please consult your package manager tool to find and install tio.

+If you would like to see tio included in your favorite distribution, please reach out to their package maintainers team.

 ### 4.2 Installation using snap